 The process will help the computer perform much faster — if it initially uses a hard drive as its primary storage — without having to reinstall or re-activate any software.

-By the way, you can also follow the steps below to replace an existing drive with one of a larger capacity, hard drives, or SSDs.
+By the way, you can also follow the steps below to replace an existing drive with one of a larger capacity, hard drive, or SSD.

 SSD upgrade: When to do it